Social Icons

 Directed by Stewart Hendler

-I did get to see the different cartoon versions of Max Steel and you will think with all the stories available and the possible twist they could have included into this movie, the producers and the writers will have a field day turning out a great action blockbuster.
-What they ended up doing was deliver a movie so boring and so uneventful it will take courage not to demand your money back after seeing it.
+I did get to see the different cartoon versions of Max Steel, and you’d think with all the stories available and the possible twists they could have included in this movie, the producers and writers would have a field day turning out a great action blockbuster.
+What they ended up doing was delivering a movie so boring and uneventful, it takes courage not to demand your money back after seeing it.

-Everything about the movie was not bad, the CGI was cool, but when the fight scenes come up get ready to be disappointed.
-There were too many cut away from what is happening, to the faces of the men in the suits as they strain and grunt like they had constipation.
+Not everything about the movie was bad—the CGI was cool—but when the fight scenes come up, get ready to be disappointed.
+There were too many cutaways from what’s happening to the faces of the men in suits as they strain and grunt like they have constipation.

-This movie was both a critical and commercial failure, I need not say more on you avoiding this.
+This movie was both a critical and commercial failure.
+I need not say more—avoid this one.

 Rogue One: A Star Wars Story (2016)